Styler: learning formatting conventions to repair Checkstyle violations: Evaluation results

-\subsection{Performance (RQ \#4)}
+\subsection{Performance (RQ \#5)}

-To investigate if \Styler can be used in practice, we measure the execution time spent when running \Styler on the real error dataset. \changedText{\autoref{tab:rq4} shows the minimum, median, average, and maximum spent time on projects, split over the different steps from the \Styler workflow.
-For training data generation, \Styler took at least 16 minutes and up to six and a half hours.
-To tokenize the training data, it took up to 13 minutes, and for training the models, it took mostly about one hour.
-Therefore, the training of \Styler (data generation + tokenization + model training) took around two hours and a half on average.} This can be considered just fine, since the training is meant to happen only when the coding conventions change (i.e. the Checkstyle ruleset file), which means rarely (a given version of coding conventions usually lasts for months).
-After \Styler is trained for a given project, it takes in average two seconds to predict a repair, which is fast enough to be used in IDEs or in continuous integration environments.
+To investigate if \Styler can be used in practice, we measured the time \Styler spent on the real violation dataset. \autoref{tab:rq4} shows the minimum, median, average, and maximum time spent on the \nbProjectsEvaluationToPrint projects, split over the different steps of the \Styler workflow.
+For training data generation, \Styler took at least 15 minutes and up to six hours, which is the maximum execution time allowed by our experimental setup (see \autoref{sec:execution}).
+The median time for training data generation was 45 minutes.
+To tokenize the training data, \Styler took around two minutes on average, and a maximum of 14 minutes for training the models.
+The entire training process of \Styler (data generation + tokenization + model training) took around one hour and a half on average.
+This can be considered just fine since the training is meant to happen only when the coding conventions used in a project change (i.e., the Checkstyle ruleset file).
+After \Styler is trained for a given project, it takes on average two seconds to predict a repair, which is fast enough to be used in IDEs or in continuous integration environments.

-\answer{ \textbf{RQ \#4: \rqfour}\\ \changedText{On average, \Styler needs about two hours and a half for training, and two seconds for predicting a repair.} The training time is not an issue since it only happens when the Checkstyle ruleset file changes.
-The prediction time relates to usability: our results show that \Styler can be used in the IDE or in CI, in a practical setting. }
+\answer{ \textbf{RQ \#5: \rqfive}\\ On average, \Styler needs about one hour and a half for training and two seconds for predicting a repair.
+The training time is not an issue since it only happens when the Checkstyle ruleset file of a project changes.
+The prediction time relates to usability: our results show that \Styler can be used in IDEs or CI in a practical setting. }

-\subsection{Technical Analysis on \Styler (RQ \#5)}
+\subsection{Technical analysis on \Styler (RQ \#6)}